auth0/docs/articles/cms/wordpress/installation.md

 This step connects your WordPress user with an Auth0 user that authorizes you to log in.
 You can choose the same password as your admin account or different but make sure it conforms to the ["Fair" password policy described here](/connections/database/password-strength#password-policies) (the default for this plugin).

-When you see the "Done" screen, Auth0 is setup and ready to accept logins and, if configured, sign ups!
+When you see the "Done" screen, Auth0 is setup and ready to accept logins and, if configured, signups!

 ![WordPress-Auth0 Plugin Banner](/media/articles/cms/wordpress/setup-wizard-complete.png)

 This is a good time to confirm that the basics are working for your site before changing any of the default settings:

-1. Log out of WordPress and confirm that the Auth0 form now appears at /wp-login.php
+1. Log out of WordPress and confirm that the Auth0 form now appears at `/wp-login.php`.
-2. Log in with the Auth0 user created above
+1. Log in with the Auth0 user created above.
-3. Log out and try creating an account with a different email address (if you have "Anyone can register" turned on in your General WordPress settings)
+1. Log out and try creating an account with a different email address (if you have "Anyone can register" turned on in your General WordPress settings).
-4. Try logging in using a social connection (if you've turned those on)
+1. Try logging in using a social connection (if you've turned those on).

 Now you're ready to [Configure](/cms/wordpress/configuration)!